 not compromised by a replacement component of associated equipment that was modified by the licensee.
 Before using a modified system, the licensee is required to demonstrate that the replacement component meets the performance criteria in 10 CFR 34.20(a)(1) and (2), (b)(3), (c)(5) and (8), and (e).

 Routine and Non-Routine Maintenance.
-Through direct examination, assess the condition of licensee equipment, i.e. cameras, drive cables, source changers.
+Through direct examination, assess the condition of licensee equipment, i.e. cameras, drive cables, and source changers.
 The examination should be sufficiently thorough to detect any of the following conditions: excessive or uneven wearing, fraying, unraveling, nicks, kinks or bends, loss of flexibility (abnormal stiffness), excessive grit or dirt, and stretching.
-The inspector may refer to Appendix O, “Daily Maintenance Check of Radiographic Equipment,” NUREG-1556, Vol 2, “Consolidated Guidance About Materials Licenses: Program-Specific Guidance About Industrial Radiography Licenses.”
+The inspector may refer to Appendix O, “Daily Maintenance Check of Radiographic Equipment,” NUREG-1556, Volume 2, “Consolidated Guidance About Materials Licenses: Program-Specific Guidance About Industrial Radiography Licenses.”

 Should a defect, such as a damaged cable, be found in use, notify an appropriate licensee representative and then expand the scope of the examination.
 Monitor actions, if any, taken by the licensee in response to this discovery.
 Should the licensee elect to not take action, the inspector should consult with regional management.